batuhanerdem/custom-navtype-generator/README.md

             )
         )
 ```
-You can check [this](https://github.com/batuhanerdem/WeatherApp). project as as example.
+You can check [this](https://github.com/batuhanerdem/WeatherApp) project as an example.